 Additionally, employees may use the new year to reinvent themselves with a new role or, depending on the type of business, seasonal workers may be moving on as expected.
 Employees often think about new opportunities at the end of the calendar year, but when it comes to transitioning jobs, movement can be slow until Q1.

-Employers should take advantage of this by highlighting any positive changes or new policies that they may be implementing.
-What are you working on right now that can showcase your culture, values and atmosphere?
+Employers should take advantage of this by highlighting any positive changes or new policies they may be implementing.
+What are you working on right now that can showcase your culture, values, and atmosphere?

-This can come in many forms: employers can sponsor the use of e-trainings on online courses, facilitate workshops, send employees to industry conferences, or role play exercises.
+This can come in many forms: employers can sponsor online trainings, facilitate workshops, send employees to industry conferences (safely, of course), or role-play exercises.
 Even something as simple as encouraging employees to share learnings with their colleagues can encourage development.

 Likewise, offer opportunities for change or advancement to encourage high performers to stay within an organization, even if they want to switch roles.